-So last week my buddy Inkblitz pointed me to an article called 3 Defining Features of ADHD That Everyone Overlooks… and my world was rocked.
-Because I have all three of these— numbers 1 and 3 particularly.
+Last week a friend pointed me to an article called 3 Defining Features of ADHD That Everyone Overlooks… and my world was rocked.
+Because I have all three of these — and more.

 So I began researching it, and talking to my counselor who agrees, that there is an extremely high probability that I have previously-undiagnosed ADHD.
 I don’t mind telling you… it has been a revelation.
 So many things that I have for my whole life regarded as anything from “just a weird quirk” to “a major personality flaw,” I have started to understand instead as merely symptoms of a genetic variation in my brain structure.